On this page:

-Julie Reynolds, designer
+Julie Reynolds, creative director

 Ross Mulhausen, photographer

-Barbara Weist, Web manager
+Barbara Weist, Web specialist

 ENVIRONMENTALLY FRIENDLY PRINTING PRACTICES

 1. Arches is printed with soy-based inks on paper that contains at least 10 percent post-consumer waste.
 The paper is certified by SmartWood to Forest Stewardship Council standards, and it is manufactured 20 miles from where Arches is printed and mailed.